thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2013-02-24-the-deconstruction-a-testimonial.md

 **How did I find the event

-** The deconstruction is the most productive I have ever been in my life (outside of work and college which don&#8217;t count).
+** The deconstruction is the most productive I have ever been in my life (outside of work and college which don't count).
 I had loads of fun and finally learned to do more then install xbmc on my Raspberry Pi.
 I definitely intend to continue this with the lads and hope to make it a regular thing.

 ## Colin